raspberrypilearning/space-talk/en/step_2.md

 --- task ---

-If you are signed in to your Scratch account, click on the green Remix button.
+**Save**: If you are signed in to your Scratch account, click on the green Remix button.
 This will save a copy of the project to your Scratch account.

 ![The remix button.](images/remix-button.png)